w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Show examples of notification messages.
 Explain that they need to be distinguishable by all users, including through visual cues and programmatically.

 Explain that applications may have different levels of priority when in the context of a complex application.
-Defining such levels of priority and which types of notifications each of them should contain is a designers responsibility.
+Defining such levels of priority and which types of notifications each of them should contain is a designers' responsibility.

 #### Learning Outcomes for Topic